emqx/emqx-docs/en_US/messaging/mqtt-retained-message.md

    <img src="./assets/Publish-message-1.png" alt="Publish-message-1" style="zoom:35%;" />

-4. Publish two retained messages under the topic `sensor/t2`.
+4. Publish two retained messages with the topic `sensor/t2`.

    1. Type the topic as `sensor/t2`.
 Type the first message as `1`.
 Select **Retain**.
 Click the send button.
    2. Type the second message as `2`.
 Click the send button.